Feet of clay: a weakness or hidden flaw in the character of a greatly admired or respected person

 I suspect we wouldn’t.
 Because it’s not so easy now, is it?
-By defending those who harm other animals, we’re saying that collateral casualties are a reasonable price to pay as a scientifically unproven route to some imagined ‘greater good’.
+By defending those who harm other animals, we’re actually saying that collateral casualties are a reasonable price to pay as a scientifically unproven route to some imagined ‘greater good’.
 However that sort of high ideal is fine only when we’re talking about someone else’s loved ones.
 Or in fact for some, preferably some other species and their loved ones.
 It’s always easy to sound magnanimous about situations that are never going to touch us personally.

 Heroes as influencers

 So, to return to the conversation that I mentioned at the beginning, what we have to ask is what is the message being sent out by these high profile animal users?